 We can bring Ayurveda into our life in different ways.
 Treatment can be a mixture of changes to your diet, lifestyle and having regular Ayurvedic massage to dispel toxins, whilst incorporating meditation and yoga into daily practice.
 Small, subtle changes can make a big difference and so do not underestimate the healing power that Ayurveda holds.

 Some people use Ayurveda to 'recharge' during the course of a chronic illness.
 Many others follow Ayurvedic diets with the goal of using food as medicine.
 This involves eating more of what our bodies need rather than what we want.
-Followers of Ayurveda tend to be 'conscious consumers' who want to eat more nutritiously in order to gain energy and to maintain a healthy weight.
+Followers of Ayurveda tend to be 'conscious consumers' who want to eat more nutritiously dense foods in order to gain energy and to maintain a healthy weight.
 In terms of benefits, the philosophy of Ayurveda is to 'bring us back into balance', not only physically, but mentally, emotionally and spiritually too.

 We are all resistant to changing our diet.
 Most of us live a Western lifestyle, living a fast-paced life and are conditioned into eating the wrong type of foods, in the incorrect portions.
 Meals taken that satisfy all six tastes (rasas) enables one to feel more satisfied, energised and balanced.
 Once satisfied, the unhealthy cravings will disappear and your 'natural' healthy weight, can be restored.